 "Behold, the virgin shall be with child, and shall bring forth a son.
 They shall call HIS NAME Immanuel;" which is, being interpreted, "GOD WITH US." – Matthew 1:23

 The word 'gibbor' occurs many times in the Hebrew texts used both in singular and plural forms rendering it in English as 'mighty man,' 'mighty men or 'warrior(s).'
 This can clearly be understood as a designation based on the associated adjectives.

 There is another reference to 'Mighty God' in the next chapter of Isaiah.

 A remnant will return, even the remnant of Jacob, to the MIGHTY GOD. - Isaiah 10:21

 Many see this verse as an eschatological prophecy that will happen in the future where the Israelite’s will return to Yahweh after a great attack and rely upon Him.

-Trinitarians and Oneness proponents will point to Isaiah 9:6 to prove that 'Jesus is God,' but have they considered to look also at Isaiah 10:21 that is in close proximity?
+Trinitarians and Oneness proponents will point to Isaiah 9:6 in an attempt to prove that Christ is God, but have they considered to look also at Isaiah 10:21 that is in close proximity?